knative/docs/docs/eventing/broker/mt-channel-based-broker.md

 **NOTE:** This example specifies two extra parameters that are specific to Kakfa Channels; `numPartitions` and `replicationFactor`.

-## Configuring the MT Broker
+## Configuring the MT broker

 After you have configured the ConfigMap for each Channel provider type, you can configure the MT Broker.

-You can configure which Channels are used as a cluster level default, by namespace or for a specific Broker.
+Channels can be configured as a cluster level default, by namespace, or for a specific broker.

-The Channels used are configured by a `config-br-defaults` ConfigMap in the `knative-eventing` namespace.
+The channels used by the MT broker can be configured in the `config-br-defaults` ConfigMap in the `knative-eventing` namespace.

-The following example ConfigMap uses a Kafka channel for all Brokers, except for the `test-broker-6` namespace,  which uses InMemoryChannel.
+The following example ConfigMap uses a Kafka channel for all brokers, except for the `example-ns` namespace,  which uses InMemoryChannel.

 ### Example `config-br-defaults` ConfigMap